On Risk and Time Pressure: When to Think and When to Do: Introduction

 In our case, the thinking arm is \emph{restless}\textemdash the state of the arm evolves even when not pulled.
 The restless feature is essential for capturing the risk-time tradeoff but makes the model complicated \citep[see, e.g.,][]{68001}.
 The thinking arm concept is related to the few papers in the literature that study multistage bandits \citep{wolf2017informative,green2017,hu2014financing,moroni2015experimentation,KELLER2003branching,StudyGoForIt}.

 The results in \citet{StudyGoForIt} appear reminiscent of ours, yet the environment and thus the mechanism differ substantially.
 We study an agent’s decision whether to experiment with a risky project or take a step back and look for a safer alternative absent agency concerns. \Citet{StudyGoForIt} instead abstracts from risk and focuses on the agency problem alone.
 In his model, multistage projects benefit an infinitely lived principal, as intermediate reports provide a monitoring tool.
 Absent agency concerns, multistage projects are inefficient and are never chosen.
-In our setting, it is a priori unknown which approach is efficient, and the agent balances learning and managing time pressure.
+In our setting, it is a priori unknown which approach is efficient, and the agent balances learning and managing time pressure.\footnote{The role for deadlines in \citet{StudyGoForIt} is therefore closer to that established in \citet{bonatti2011collaborating}.
+A deadline provides an instrument to incentivize the agent to work.
+In our model, instead, deadlines affect the agent's tradeoff between improving the likelihood of finding a solution at all and---conditional on making progress---having enough time to benefit from it.}

 \citet{10.1093/restud/rdw008,10.2307/23045643,nikandrova2018dynamic,10.1257/aer.20171000,Francetich2019} study the problem of dynamically distributing effort across several projects.
 However, none of them addresses the risk-time tradeoff. \citet{Francetich2019} studies the choice of allocating effort to two correlated bandits, \citet{10.2307/23045643} features myopic agents, and \citet{10.1093/restud/rdw008} considers a two-period overlapping-generations model.
 By construction, neither reproduces the switching dynamics we obtain. \citet{nikandrova2018dynamic} model an agent who irreversibly selects between two alternatives.
 The agent uses experimentation to learn about her options beforehand.
 In \Citet{10.1257/aer.20171000}, an agent can try to find a solution or to show that no solution exists.
 At the optimum, the agent uses only one of the available routes until she reaches an absorbing state.
 All five models are related in spirit, but the research question, the modeling choices, and the results are different.